hongqizhang/wise-paas-scada/README.md

 <a name="getRealData"></a>
 ### datastore#getRealData(tag array, [callback])

-Get real-time tag data by the given tags list, a tag has `scadaId`, `deviceId`, and `tagName` properties.
+Get real-time tag data by the given tags list, a tag has `scadaId` and `tagName` properties.
 The callback is called when all tag data has been gotten.

 For example: